k4j8/my-game/README.md

 ## Gameplay

-On keyboard, use the arrow keys to move and space to pause.
+On keyboard, use WASD and the arrow keys to move and space to pause.

-On gamepad, use the d-pad to move and start to pause.
+On gamepad, use the d-pad and buttons to move and start to pause.

 ## Feedback